RobDavenport/Game-Design/Character Classes/Class Selection.md

 Classes are picked at character creation or beginning of the game, and cannot be changed at a later date.

 ## Class Swapping
 Can change at specific times only.
 Flexibility of this system depends on the game, such as only in safe, non-combat areas.
+This can also be considered a form of [[Horizontal Progression]] depending on the game.

 # Things to Consider
 - [[Finality of Choices]]